solo-io/gloo/docs/content/guides/traffic_management/hello_world/_index.md

 ### Add a Routing Rule

-Even though the Upstream has been created, Gloo will not route traffic to it until we add some routing rules on a Virtual Service.
+Even though the Upstream has been created, Gloo Edge will not route traffic to it until we add some routing rules on a Virtual Service.
 Let’s now use glooctl to create a basic route for this Upstream with the `--prefix-rewrite` flag to rewrite the path on incoming requests to match the path our petstore application expects.

 ```shell
 glooctl add route \